ShuyangUni/drl_exposure_ctrl/README.md

    If you want to train with our data, please download the [full datasets](https://hkustconnect-my.sharepoint.com/:u:/g/personal/szhangcy_connect_ust_hk/EYSZnuAgTCJNnYqZpWaN6HYBPNHvzwkbjdxA7rzVhfyuTA?e=YWgyWN).

 2. Configure the environment.
-   Our code is all implemented in Python.
-You can use Conda and Pip install all the required packages.
+   Our code is implemented in Python.
+You can use Conda and Pip to install all the required packages.

    ```
    # create conda environment